aregsar/aregsarblog/blog/2019/installing_php_on_macos/index.md

 `pecl config-get ext_dir`

+To print all pecl configuration settings run the following:

+`pecl config-show`

 > Note: It may appear that the php extensions are also installed in `/usr/local/Cellar/php/7.3.5/pecl/20180731/`, but that is because `/usr/local/Cellar/php/7.3.5/pecl/` is a symlink to `/usr/local/lib/php/pecl/`.

 ## How php detects pecl installed extensions

 In order for php to detect pecl installed extensions, we must declare them in the php.ini file.
-The pecl install command adds the extension to the php.ini file for us.
+The `pecl install` command will add the extension to the php.ini file for us.

 If we look inside the php.ini file we will see that xdebug is actually installed as a special type of extension that is a zend extension:

 `zend_extension="xdebug.so"`

-Normally php extensions are installed as standard php extensions and will be reference in the php.ini file as:
+Normally php extensions are installed as standard php extensions and will be referenced in the php.ini file as:

 `extension="<php-extension>.so"`

-So if we run `pecl install memcached` for instance, the extension will be installed at `/usr/local/lib/php/pecl/20180731/memcached.so` and `extension="memcached.so"` will be added to the php.ini file.
+So if we run `pecl install memcached` for instance, the extension will be installed at `/usr/local/lib/php/pecl/20180731/memcached.so` and `extension="memcached.so"` will be added to the top of the php.ini file.

 > Note: when installing the memcached extension on my machine, a cached version of a previous install was not cleaned up so pecl was detecting memcached was installed when in fact it was not.
 To solve this I did a `pecl uninstall memcached` and then I re-installed the extension with `pecl install memcached` and that resolved the issue.

-> Note: if after installing the xdebug extension, if it is not detected and listed under [Zend Modules] when running `php -m` make sure that `zend_extension="xdebug.so"` is added to the top of the php.ini file, and if any standard installed php extension is not listed under [PHP Modules] when running `php -m` make sure that the `extension="<php-extension>.so"` for that extension name is added to the top of the php.ini file.
+> Note: if after installing the xdebug extension, it is not detected and listed under [Zend Modules] when running `php -m` make sure that `zend_extension="xdebug.so"` is added to the top of the php.ini file, and if any standard installed php extension is not listed under [PHP Modules] when running `php -m` make sure that the `extension="<php-extension>.so"` for that extension name is added to the top of the php.ini file.

 Its good practice to run `pecl list` and check the pecl extensions directory after running `pecl install` to make sure the extension is indeed installed.
 Then you should run `php -m` to make sure the extension is detected by php and if not, make sure that the extension setting for each installed extenion is added to the php.ini file.